 Dawn worked for seven years at Monte Nido Residential Treatment Center in Malibu, CA with women suffering from anorexia, bulimia and exercise addiction.
 She has worked as a primary therapist as well as a facilitator of the weekly multi-family group, cognitive behavioral, dance therapy and creativity groups.
 She worked for 6 years as an Eating Disorder Consultant for Visions Adolescent Treatment Center in Malibu, where she worked with adolescents who suffer from drug addiction, alcoholism in addition to having an eating disorder.
 Dawn was the Clinical Director of the Eating Disorder Center of California in Brentwood (Los Angeles) for 5 years.
 Dawn worked as the National Director of Day Treatment Services for Monte Nido and Affiliates for 4 years.
-Dawn is also a consultant for Alsana Treatment Centers.
+Dawn was a consultant for Alsana Treatment Centers.

 She was also an eating disorder consultant at Wonderland Treatment Center in Los Angeles.
 She appeared on Health Zone with Amy Hendel and Recovery Talk Network as a therapist with a specialty in the eating disorder field.
 She has also been a guest teacher at Pepperdine University and California State Dominguez Hills.
 She recently spoke on a panel about Women’s Issues in Recovery at the Southern California Recovery Summit.
 Dawn appeared with Tracey Gold in the Lifetime Television show about the treatment of eating disorders entitled